LuiArruda99/LuiArruda99/README.md

 - 👋 Hi, I’m Luiz Claudio.
-JavaScript enginner and Graduating in Medicine
+JavaScript Engineer and Graduating in Medicine
 - 💞️ I’m looking to collaborate on progress in the integration and expansion of biomedical sciences and informatics interfaces.
 My target is Medicine 4.0 - Application of artificial intelligence and machine learning to optimize diagnoses, treatments and positively impact the quality of life of the population.

 -  ✨ My Most Notable Skills: